Super Cup 2018: Chennaiyin FC vs Aizawl FC - TV channel, stream, kick-off time & match preview

 GAME PREVIEW

-The first of the All India Football Federation (AIFF)'s inaugural Super Cup Round of 16 match sees freshly crowned ISL champions Chennaiyin FC square off against last season's I-League winners Aizawl FC.
+The first match of the All India Football Federation (AIFF)'s inaugural Super Cup Round of 16 sees recently crowned ISL champions Chennaiyin FC square off against last season's I-League winners Aizawl FC.

-Chennaiyin will almost not have their any of their core performers in the game, opening avenues for fringe players to impress head coach John Gregory.
+Chennaiyin FC are not expected to have the services of many their core performers from the ISL, opening avenues for fringe players to impress head coach John Gregory.
 The Machans have registered only four foreigners viz.
 Mailson Alves, Jaime Gavilan, Jude Nworuh and Raphael Augusto.

 Keenan Almeida will take the ever-present Inigo Calderon's place at right back.
-Dhanchandra Singh and Fulganco Cardozo will be included in the matchday squad.
-Jaime Gavilan will have a chance to marshal the midfield while Mohammed Rafi will be entrusted with the job of scoring goals given Jeje Lalpekhlua's absence.
+Dhanachandra Singh and Fulganco Cardozo will be included in the matchday squad.
+Jaime Gavilan is expected to start while Mohammed Rafi will be entrusted with the job of scoring goals, given Jeje Lalpekhlua's absence.

-For Santosh Kashyap and his Aizawl side, finishing outside the top-four in the I-League only intensifies the need to progress further in the knock-out competition.
-It will be a good opportunity for the foreigners who did well this season to prove themselves all over against an ISL opponent.
+Santosh Kashyap and his Aizawl side will be looking to progress further in the knock-out competition, given that they finished outside the top four in the I-League.
+It will be a difficult task for the team from Mizoram to take on the ISL champions but one that they will try to do in earnest.

-Chennaiyin will have to look out for Andrei Ionescu's playmaking skills and set-piece ability besides David Lalrinmuana.
+Chennaiyin will have to look out for Andrei Ionescu's playmaking skills and set-piece ability besides David Lalrinmuana's threat.
 Afghan defender Masih Saighani has held fort fairly well through the league despite the absence of the injured Kareem Omolaja Nurain.
-Lalchhawnkima, on-loan from Mumbai City FC has proved to be a great replacement.
+Lalchhawnkima, on-loan from Mumbai City FC, has proved to be a great replacement.